markyharris/bible_clock/README.md

 To make the process easier, the imager will ask if you would like to change settings.
 Answer 'Yes' and enable SSH, and Wifi for your system.
 Also, change the password for the RPi, to something like 'bible', rather than the ubiquitous 'raspberry'.
 You can watch this video for more info; https://youtu.be/yqGsOCZzXec?si=ecWkq4q0Hs-8otca

 Using the information in the file 'autostart_instructions.txt' setup your RPi to automatically run 'bible_clock.py'.
 You can also add a shortcut to the Unix desktop if desired.
-An icon is provided that can be used as the icon on the desktop if desired.
-NOTE: On rare occasions the program will not display full screen when first powered up.
+An icon is provided that can be used as the icon on the desktop if desired. <b>NOTE:</b> On rare occasions the program will not display full screen when first powered up.
 If this happens, reboot the RPi, and it will display full screen.

 Another tool to help with development is to enable VNC on your RPi and use RealVNC on your computer to help install and run Bible Verse Clock.
 To enable VNC, from the RPi's desktop select 'Preferences/Raspberry Pi Configuration/Interfaces' and enable 'VNC'.
 If it's not already, enable 'SSH' on the same page.
 This will give you 2 ways to remotely control your project.